Batting Timing Drills For Baseball & Softball | BEST 2022 Youth Beginner Rhythm Hitting Drills And Swing Tips | Fresno, California

 - Slide step/toe tap.

-The higher the leg kick, the more the back knee tends to track over the toe.
+The higher the leg kick, the more the back knee tends to track over the ankle.
 The knee shifts inside the toe during the fall.
 And this should be a natural move.
-Most hitters cannot be “on-time” by just picking up the stride foot and falling forward.
+It’s difficult for hitters to get “on-time” by just picking up the stride foot and falling forward.

-If you don’t believe me, then do an experiment with the drill, and have your hitters note the difference in their quality of contact and control swinging the bat.
+If you still don’t believe me, then do an experiment with the drill, and have your hitters note the difference in their quality of contact and control swinging the bat.
+This also requires a strengthening of the leg abductors and adductors.
+Here’s the movement prescription to do that…

 In the past, part of my timing training, was to tell my hitters to lift their stride foot at a specified point in the pitcher’s delivery.